-It is a legal requirement to ensure that facilities, equipment, and devices provided for fire safety are checked on a weekly basis.
+It is a legal requirement to ensure that facilities, equipment, and devices provided for fire safety are checked every week.
 For example, that emergency exit routes are not blocked, that final exit routes and stairwells are free from combustible material and that fire doors are in good working order.
 Regular checks must be included in an effective fire prevention monitoring routine.